smlmbrt/SimilarityRegression/ConstructSimilarityModels/README.md

-This README describes the notebooks required to parse data from CisBP into dataframes for training with R, and evaluating different SR models.
+This README describes the notebooks required to parse data from Cis-BP into dataframes for training with R, and evaluating different SR models.

 #### Creating SR Models:

 * `Create DBD alignments and training dataframes.ipynb`: This notebook shows how the motif sequences are parsed from the CisBP flat files, and split into TF families for SR model training.
 * `SimilarityRegression_Train.R`: This Rscript takes a CisBP family ID as input and finds the relevant folder with SR training data in it.
 It then scales the data, and trains 4 SR models (8 if you use the smoothed data - this isn't included in the paper because the models aren't interpretable, and usually perform worse).
-The script generates a `Models/` folder in that contains the feature scaling (mean/sd), model coefficients, model predictions (on test and final models), PR/NPV statistics/score cutoffs, and PR curves (separated by regression and classification).
-There is also a helper script (`SimilarityRegression_HelperFunctions.R`) with extra functions used for model training.
+The script generates a `Models/` folder that contains the feature scaling (mean/sd), model coefficients, model predictions (on test and final models), PR/NPV statistics/score cutoffs, and PR curves (separated by regression and classification).
+There is also a helper script (`SimilarityRegression_HelperFunctions.R`) with functions used for model training.

 #### Selecting SR Models: